How To Check if Someone Else is using your Netflix Account

 Securing your Netflix account takes a little coordination but as long as you can use tabbed browsing, takes less than a minute.
-We open up your Netflix account and line up a password change, use a different tab to kick all devices out of your account and implement the password change before those devices can log back in.
+One tab will open up your Netflix account and line up a password change, while a different tab will kick all devices out of your account and implement the password change before those devices can log back in.

-While unnecessary in most cases, doing things this way prevents someone who is using your account at the time logging back in before you save the password change.
+While this is the most thorough way to ensure Netflix security, doing things this way prevents someone who is using your account at the time from logging back in before your password change finishes saving.
 It’s a small thing but can make a big difference.
-Netflix does say that it can take up to eight hours to kick all devices off your account but it has always happened immediately for me.
+Netflix warns that it can take up to eight hours to kick all devices off your account, but generally, it works much faster.

 - Log into Netflix using your desktop browser.